 then Agile can make a positive difference to the top and the bottom of this equation.
 It helps to increase the Output by embracing change, involving customers and launching solutions earlier.
 It also helps to decrease Input by reducing wasteful activity, finding and fixing issues earlier and doing the most valuable things first.

-However, it’s important to consider when to use Agile and when to use waterfall.
+However, it’s important to consider when to use Agile in pharma and when to use waterfall.

 If your project is something you have done many times, there is a clear process, the outcome is specifically defined and there is little ‘value added’ thinking on the journey, then use the waterfall method which flows in a single direction in logical steps.